Skip to main content

 6. Make sure you have installed Node.js v18+, Rust, and Cargo

-7. Install Solana CLI and Anchor (v0.32+) — the included setup.sh script can install these
+7. Install Solana CLI and Anchor (v0.32+).
+The included setup.sh script can install these

 Project Structure